david8862/keras-YOLOv3-model-set/README.md

     testing and evaluation code

+###### Be sure that you do not load pretrained model when training because I did it on keras_applications,and the keras will load the pretrained model for you
 ##### if you find anything tricky, contact me as you wish
 ---
 # Guide of keras-yolov3